When it comes to redeeming points and miles, it helps to think outside the box.

 Still, the award rates alone mean you'll want to read up on the ins and outs of the Japanese carrier's ANA Mileage Club program.
 We're talking 88,000 miles roundtrip to fly business class to Europe, Business class to Japan and back starting from just 75,000 miles, or just 104,000 miles for roundtrip flights to South Africa in business class.

-Case in point: Back in May, Thrifty Traveler Premium+ members received an alert for award space to fly United Polaris business class to Switzerland during peak ski season.
+Case in point: Earlier this month, Thrifty Traveler Premium+ members received an alert for award space to fly United Polaris business class to London-Heathrow (LHR) later this year, including some availability this summer and over Christmas!
 One-way flights could be booked for 60,000 United miles, but the same flights could be booked roundtrip with just 88,000 ANA miles.

 Read our complete guide on booking business class flights to Europe with ANA miles.

 It may take some extra legwork to book the flights and it's not as quick as booking with United miles.
-But as you can see, even if you live in small town USA, redeeming ANA miles can save a ton.
+But redeeming ANA miles can save a ton.

 How to Earn ANA Miles

 There's no need to fly to Japan in order to earn these valuable miles.
 Many of you may already have a stash of points that can be converted to ANA miles and you don't even know it.

 That's because ANA is a 1:1 transfer partner with American Express Membership Rewards, which means the points you're earning with The Platinum Card® from American Express or The American Express® Gold Card can become ANA miles by transferring to ANA.